Discover the techniques behind the best service projects and learn how you can design one tailor-fit for your learners.

 Loyola University New Orleans has more great examples for designing service-learning outcomes.

-What are the benefits of service learning?
+What are the benefits of service learning for students?

 Here’s a brief selection of measurable, research-based results.